gjTang/gjTang/README.md

 ### Hello, I'm Hyeonseung Yang! 🇰🇷
 - I am a Data Analyst with 3 years of experience.
-- I'm interested in data analysis and machine learning.
+- I'm interested in machine learning, recommendation system and mlops.
 - Curious and always asks “Why?”
 - In order not to lose the attitude of learning, I manage Tech Blog.
-- I am constantly managing my health (4 times a week) and diet (🐔).
+- I am constantly managing my health (At least 3 times a week) and diet (🐔).
 - Make unit-test a daily life.
 - Think about what kind of worst case would be.
-- My hobbies are playing board games and visiting restaurants.
 <br>

 ### Experience